The Paris Opera & Ballet

 Video introduction by Aurélie Dupont, The Paris Opera & Ballet's Dance Director, and film director Nathan Benisty

 FIAF is proud to present the fifth consecutive season of The Paris Opera & Ballet HD screenings, bringing the company’s premier music and dance productions to New York audiences, both virtually and in person.

 Unable to escape their families’ feud, Romeo and Juliet become entangled in a plot that takes a fateful turn.
-Created for the Paris Opera Ballet in 1984, when Nureyev was the renowned company’s dancer and chief choreographer, Romeo and Juliet masterfully conveys both the beauty and tragedy that fuels Shakespeare’s classical tale, and has become the standard in ballet repertoire around the world.
+Created for the Paris Opera in 1984, when Nureyev was the renowned company’s dancer and chief choreographer, Romeo and Juliet masterfully conveys both the beauty and tragedy that fuels Shakespeare’s classic tale, and has become the standard in ballet repertoire around the world.

 Wine will be served during the intermission at the in-person screening.